Max Wenner: Disappearance

+The Mirror also reported that Wenner's itinerary in Germany was secret.

 Discovery

 On 8 January, Wenner's body was discovered "in the forests of Terboekt in Genk" in the Belgian province of Limburg.
 According to the article written by Belgian researcher Alex Marut, Wenner's body was found at 50.935606°N 5.539003°E:

 A special correspondent of the London Daily Herald reporting from Tongres, Belgium reported that Wenner's body was found in possession of a still-ticking eight-day watch, his birth certificate (stating that he was born 1887 in Manchester), his wife's death certificate, £75 in bills, and a letter in "fine, clear handwriting with no suggestion of haste" to Büchsenschütz, to whom he wrote, "Dear Olga—Thank you very much.
 You have been very kind to me.
 Without you I would have missed the plane."
 Another report said it was £65 and two letters, "one of which had not been completed."
 Per the Belgian researchers, Wenner's papers included a marriage permit.
 A New Zealand paper added that his passport was also accounted for and that all of his papers had been taken into custody of the local magistrate in charge.
 According to Belgian authorities there was no evidence of wounds received prior to the body falling through the tree cover and landing in the woods.
 A gendarme returned to the site where Wenner's body landed and found a "box with gold pieces" on approximately 12 January.
 According to a Belgian newspaper report on 13 January, suicide or accident were both unlikely; the paper speculated that someone familiar with Max Wenner's travel plans had hidden in a compartment in the tail of the plane.
 When Wenner went back to the lavatory he was injected with something that sedated or weakened him.
 After a brief struggle, the unknown assailant opened the exterior door and pushed him to his death.
 A New Zealand paper testified, "Experiments have been carried out with the airliner from which he fell to see if it were possible to fall accidentally, and these have shown that it is extremely difficult to open an outside door of the aircraft by mistake."
 As for the suicide theory, in addition to Wenner's active plans for a forthcoming wedding, "The housekeeper at Batchcott Hall says that before leaving home Wenner told her to have dinner ready to-night unless she heard to the contrary."
 In favor of a suicide theory, Wenner's cook-housekeeper Miss E.C.
 Humphrey told a newspaper that Wenner had been unwell since the death of his wife and that "for some time his nerves had been bad."